threatrack/cti_report_collection/README.md

 - Partially addressed (needs check if fully fixed): IOCs in tables with linebreaks are not parsed correctly (see 20191010-amnesty-morocco_nso for problem)
 - Extract `-----BEGIN PUBLIC KEY-----`; needs implementation in threatrack_iocextract
 - CIDRs are detected as IPs; needs fix in threatrack_iocextract
+- Maybe remove Twitter and Github domains from whitelist to extract as IOCs in case malware uses them as C&C (see 20191017-eset-apt29)
 - **Extract URLs without scheme; needs fix in threatrack_iocextract**
 - **Add extraction for IOCs in Github** (see <https://github.com/eset/malware-ioc/tree/master/winnti_group>)